RedLime/OneShotLagFix/README.md

 ## How to fix it?
-So this mod does change to if horizontal velocity of player/arrow is 16 block/tick or faster, it will modify velocity to not check to outside of render distance to player/arrow while checking collision or ray-casting.
+So this mod does change to if horizontal velocity of player/arrow is 16 block/tick or faster, it will modify velocity to not check to outside of render distance to player/arrow while checking collision or ray-casting when a player/arrow is in the end dimension and dragon is alive.

 Then server will not try to generate new chunks and it's fixes the oneshot lag.